hitochan777/aligner/README.md

 ## Input format

+There are two input formats.
+The first format is identical to the original aligner(i.e. fast_algin)
+### Putting parallel sentences to one file.
 Input to `fast_align` must be tokenized and aligned into parallel sentences.
 Each line is a source language sentence and its target language translation, separated by a triple pipe symbol with leading and trailing white space (` ||| `).
 An example 3-sentence German–English parallel corpus is:

     doch jetzt ist der Held gefallen . ||| but now the hero has fallen . neue Modelle werden erprobt . ||| new models are being tested . doch fehlen uns neue Ressourcen . ||| but we lack new resources .
+### Using different files for source and target language corpuses.
+    If you use this format, make sure to specify that you use two input files, using `--finput` and `--einupt` options; otherwise the program will not work.

 ## Compiling and using `fast_align`